sayolove/ngu-guide/src/content/docs/en/chapters/chapter-2.md

 - T1 gear is a very strong set, with good energy bonuses and strong p/t
     - Cooking is a useless filler special stat made to waste special boosts before you can start boosting the important stats

-There is a decent gap between being able to kill T1 (~1400 p/t) to being able to snipe the first adventure zone in Chat 2, Clock Dimension (~3250/2250 p/t)
+There is a decent gap between being able to kill T1 (~1400 p/t) to being able to snipe the first adventure zone in Chapter 2, Clock Dimension (~3250/2250 p/t)
 - Optionally, if you’re an active player and want to knock out some challenges early, after farming a full set of T1 gear, you can complete 5 basic challenges and 1 24H challenge
-    - Typically recommended for the end of this chat (post-AVSP) when they’re faster
+    - Typically recommended for the end of this chapter (post-AVSP) when they’re faster
     - Basics take around 5-6 hours each here, around ~2 hours each at AVSP
     - Challenges require active play, you want to finish them ASAP.
 Use 15 minute RBs